 Kids Sea Camp magic: It’s not the destination; it’s the journey.
 Well, maybe not so much!

-I celebrated my 50th birthday this year and we wanted to celebrate with something big.
-We had learned about Kids Sea Camp, owned and operated by Margo Peyton from South Carolina three years ago where parents and their kids can Scuba Dive together as a family.
-We had already traveled with KSC three times before; to Belize, Bonaire and last year were Costa Rica.
-Every trip had Kids Sea Camp Magic.
+I celebrated my 50th birthday that year, and we wanted to celebrate with something big.
+Carol and I had learned about Kids Sea Camp, owned and operated by Margo Peyton from South Carolina, from a Scuba Diving Magazine story.
+We read that parents and their kids could scuba dive together as a family, something we had dreamt about since the kids were born.

 It was the night before our departure.
 Our tickets had been long since purchased.
 We had just spent the last several days winding down our business.
-Our bags were packed and like all scuba divers, travelers had meticulously weighed each one ensuring that they were less than 50 pounds.
+Our bags were packed, and like all scuba divers, travelers had meticulously weighed each one, ensuring that they were less than 50 pounds.

 We had taken our kids out of school a week early before the summer break, as both had insisted nothing really happens in the last week anyway.
 Okay, let’s go with that.

-It was 10:00 P.M. on Thursday night prior to our 9:15 A.M. departure the following day.
-Carol and I are sitting on our bed amongst the luggage going over last-minute details.
+It was 10:00 PM on Thursday night prior to our 9:15 AM departure the following day.
+Carol and I are sitting on our bed amongst the luggage, going over last-minute details.
 “You got the passports,” I asked Carol.

 “Yes,” she replied.

-“Carol,” I said, ok, wait for it, “What day is it today?”
+“Carol,” I said, “wait for it.
+What day is it today?”

 “It’s the 20th,” she answers calmly.

-“No, it’s not”, I nervously reply, “It’s the 19th, right, isn’t it?”
+“No, it’s not,” I nervously reply.
+“It’s the 19th, right, isn’t it?”

 “No, I’m sure it’s the 20th.
 It’s my brother’s birthday tomorrow,” she replied, still calm.